CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/4-Create-Application-Groups-and-assign-to-users.md

-# Lab 3: Create Application Groups and assign to users
+# Lab 3: Create Application Groups and assign them to users

-As explained in the General Hierarchy section, Application Group is a logical grouping of applications installed on session hosts in the host pool.
+As explained in the General Hierarchy section, an Application Group is a logical grouping of applications installed on session hosts in the host pool.
 They are of two types:

 1. RemoteApp
 2. Desktop

 ### Exercise 1: Create Application Group

-An application group of type ‘Desktop’ was created automatically while creating the Session Host in previous exercise.
+An application group of type ‘Desktop’ was created automatically while creating the Session Host in the previous exercise.
 In this task, we will create a new application group of type ‘*RemoteApp*’ and publish two applications in it.
 Also, we will assign users to both the application groups.

-1. Navigate to Azure portal, then search for *Azure Virtual Desktop* in search bar and select **Azure Virtual Desktop** from the suggestions.
+1. Navigate to the Azure portal, then search for *Azure Virtual Desktop* in the search bar and select **Azure Virtual Desktop** from the suggestions.

    ![ws name.](media/w1.png)